thma/thma.github.io/posts/2021-04-04-Lambda-Calculus-Combinatory-Logic-and-Cartesian-Closed-Categories.md

 I assume at least a rough familiarity with the λ-calculus.
 If you need a refresher I recommend [the chapter on λ-calculus in Stephen Diels excellent Write You a Haskell](http://dev.stephendiehl.com/fun/003_lambda_calculus.html).

-Instead of the classical notation of lambda terms I'll use the the Haskell notation throughout this post.
+Instead of the classical notation of lambda terms I'll use the equivalent Haskell notation throughout this post.
 So instead of writing `λx.x a` I'll write `\x -> x a`.

-## bracket abraction in combinatory logic
+## Bracket Abstraction in Combinatory Logic

 > The SKI combinator calculus is a combinatory logic, a computational system that may be perceived as a reduced version of the untyped lambda calculus.
 > It can be thought of as a computer programming language [...] because it is an extremely simple Turing complete language.